anymeshsingh/RestApp/README.md

 # Rest App

-Simple cross-platform app build in Ionic using cordova for keeping track of the time for an excercise at gym.
+Simple cross-platform app build in Ionic using cordova for keeping track of the time for exercises at gym.

 ### Available Scripts